AkihaTatsu/Image-Crawler-Utils/docs/tutorials.md

 You can use `.display_all_configs()` to display and check all configs in current CrawlerSettings.

-These attribute functions are providedx:
+These attribute functions are provided:

 + `.connectivity_test(url: str)` can check whether the url is accessible with current settings.
 Logging messages will be recorded on the console or in the file according to your settings.
   + Returns `True` when successful, and `False` when failed.